trentagon/trentagon.github.io/pages/art_and_science.md

 # Art & Science

-I am passionate about the intersection of art and science, and I think there is a lot more to be done in this realm.
-There's a reason most universities group humanities and science majors into the same [college](https://www.college.ucla.edu/about/){:target="_blank"}.
+Art and science are often seperated in the world and in peoples' minds.
+I don't see this distinction so strongly, and I am passionate about creating, exploring, and sharing areas where they intersect.
+After all, there's a reason many universities group humanities and science majors into the same [college](https://www.college.ucla.edu/about/){:target="_blank"}.

 <!-- ## Projects